-- Lindsey Mitchell has worked for Project Healthy Schools since 2007 and has enjoyed watching the program grow and develop over the years.
-During her time with PHS, she has been one of the PHS program coordinators for the Ann Arbor public schools and has worked extensively on building the Health Ambassador volunteer program.
-She started and continues to be involved with the PHS consultation process as other organizations begin the program in their communities.
+- Lindsey Mitchell has worked for Project Healthy Schools (PHS) since 2007 and has enjoyed watching the program grow and develop over the years.
+During her time with PHS, she has been a PHS wellness coordinator for the Ann Arbor public schools and worked extensively with the Health Ambassador volunteer program.
+As a health educator, she started and continues to be involved with the PHS consultation process advising other organizations as they begin implementing the PHS program in their communities.
+In 2013, she started working on the Building Healthy Communities: Engaging middle school students through Project Healthy Schools initiative.
 Mitchell received both her bachelor of arts in elementary education and her master's in public health from the University of Michigan.

 Carole Durgy, MSW

 - Read Carole’s Bio